hotmobmobile/hotmob-android-sdk/README.md

 #### Android Studio
 1.)
 [Download the Hotmob Android SDK from Github](https://github.com/hotmobmobile/hotmob-android-sdk/archive/master.zip) or download link we provided.

 2.)
-Import the Hotmob SDK into your Android Studio Project as a module.[Android Studio | How To Add A Library Project?](http://www.truiton.com/2015/02/android-studio-add-library-project/)
+Import the Hotmob SDK into your Android Studio Project as a module.
+[Android Studio | How To Add A Library Project?](http://www.truiton.com/2015/02/android-studio-add-library-project/)

 3.)
 Add the permission and Hotmob Activity Information to Project Manifest file.